BytePhoenixCoding/BlockchainTokenSniper/README-geeks1.md

 # BSCTokenSniper v1.1

+Just a few improvements, but largely untested.
+Would greatly appreciate if you could give me feedback.
+Thanks!

+Improvements:

+- Added 'check for test' to ignore tokens which have 'test' in their name.

+- Added 'try' and 'catch' clauses for buy token and listenForTokens function to avoid exiting with error

+- Added function to detect WBNB pair in either pair 1 or pair 2 (currently only detects WBNB in pair 1 which potentially ignores alot of tokens)

+- Created 'SpecifiedTokenSniper' script - this allows you to snipe a specific token at launch as soon as it gains liquidity, if you know the token address.
+If you're lucky (like the refinable bot) you could make huge amounts of money.

+- You can now pick what liquidity pair address you would like.
+It is set to WBNB by default (recommended) but you can change to anything if you wish.

+New config.json entries:

+- "checkForTest": choose whether "test" is in the token's name.
+Only enable if checkSourceCode is enabled.
+Recommended.

+- "liquidityPairAddress": Leave it unless you want to change the liquidity pair address.

+# BSCTokenSniper v1.0

 A bot written in Python to automatically buy tokens on the Binance Smart Chain as soon as liquidity is provided.

 BSCTokenSniper is a bot written in Python to detect new PairCreated events in the Binance Smart Chain (when a liquidity pair has been created) and buy the token.
 It is quite reliable and works well but it is the first version, so if you find any problems/improvements/suggestions please let me know by raising an issue.